 Scott finds a parallel in woodturning to what God does with each of us; taking the sinful, the damaged, the distressed and making us whole and new again with a renewed purpose of life.

-The process of creating an heirloom treasure may take up to 15 months.
-Although Scott can finish a bowl within just a few days using other methods of finish, he prefers to finish his bowls by saturating them in pure Tung Oil and allowing them to dry for up to 90 days.
+he process of creating an heirloom treasure may take up to 15 months.
+Although Scott can finish a bowl within just a few days using other methods of finish, he prefers to finish his bowls by saturating them in pure Tung Oil and allowing them to cure for 90 - 120 days.
 The bowl is then polished with white diamond abrasive and polished with wax for a finish that lasts a lifetime.